Christian Walker Preview, Player Props: Diamondbacks vs. Rangers

 Christian Walker At The Plate

-- Walker has 124 hits to go with a slugging percentage of .535, both of which are best among Arizona hitters this season.
+- Walker has 124 hits to go with a slugging percentage of .531, both of which lead Arizona hitters this season.

-- Among the qualified batters in baseball, his batting average ranks 37th, his on-base percentage ranks 33rd, and he is 10th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 43rd in batting average, 39th in on-base percentage, and 11th in slugging.

-- In 50 games this season (41.3%), Walker has picked up an RBI, and in 19 of those games (15.7%) he had more than one.
-He has also driven home three or more of his team's runs in 10 contests.
+- Walker has driven home a run in 50 games this season (41.0%), including more than one RBI in 15.6% of his games and producing three or more of his team's runs on 10 occasions..

-- He has scored in 46.3% of his games this year, with more than one run scored in 6.6%.
+- He has scored in 45.9% of his games this year, with two or more runs scored in 6.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.